elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/proxy-pattern.md

     <div></div>

 - You have control over the service object without the client being aware of it.
-- You can control the lifecycle of the service object even if your clients does not care.
+- You can control the lifecycle of the service object even if your clients do not care.
-- Even if the service object is not ready or unavailable, the proxy will function.
+- The proxy functions even if the service object is not ready or unavailable.
 - Open/Closed Principle.
 Users can add new proxies without interrupting the service or clients.

 <br />